 Arvin Spelling Variations

 It is only in the last few hundred

 years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Arvin are characterized by many spelling variations

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Arvin include Harvey, Hervey, Hervie, Harvie and others.

 Early Notables of the Arvin family (pre 1700)

-Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and...
-Another 115 words (8 lines of text) are included under the topic Early Arvin Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and 1629; Edmund Harvey or Hervey (c.1601-1673), an English soldier and member of Parliament during the English Civil War, who sat as a commissioner at the Trial of King Charles I and helped...
+Another 83 words (6 lines of text) are included under the topic Early Arvin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arvin family to Ireland